Leaderboard

 Remembered I'd posted in here way back in October right after I got the collar rocker about how much I wanted the chest eagle.
 I was worried if I could sit through it...
 I could and I did!
 It hurt just about as much as I thought it would!1 point -

-Dumpleton reacted to Nick Colella for a topic
+Johannes reacted to joakim urma for a topic

 -